 We tried installing a trailer wiring for our Honda Pilot vehicle, but the UHaul place could not get it to work.

 So, we researched and found out that a Honda Wiring package has to be installed on it first (ours, being a basic model vehicle, didn't come with it).
-So, we bought the wiring package from the Honda Parts Superstore, read the instructions (which we obtained from College Hills Honda) and were ready to start in the morning.
+So, we bought the wiring package from the Honda Parts Superstore (Trailer Hitch Harness 2009 - 2011 Honda Pilot), or use Trailer Hitch Harness 2012 - 2014 Honda Pilot and read the instructions given on the same page or from another Honda place at College Hills Honda) and were ready to start in the morning.
 Pavle, our older son who is almost 10 years old, read the instructions before hand, as well as did Daddy.

 We worked together to pull away the plastic trim panel in the back, using a screwdriver and a plastic trim tool i.e. No-Scratch Tool for Removing Fastener & Molding and following the step-by-step instructions.
 While Daddy has installed a car radio before, without the trim tools above and using a screwdriver, slightly damaging the paneling, now learning from experience and reading some of the product reviews on the topic, we were able to remove the paneling easily.
 We thought that we would not have to remove the back left 3rd row seat, but the plastic panel would not come out without this step.